intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 [Deploying Intel-Owl on GKE](https://mostwanted002.cf/post/intel-owl-gke/) by [Mayank Malik](https://twitter.com/_mostwanted002_).

 ## Multi Queue
-IntelOwl provides a [docker-compose-multi-queue](https://github.com/intelowlproject/IntelOwl/blob/master/docker-compose-multi-queue.yml), allowing IntelOwl users to better scale with the performance of their own architecture.
+IntelOwl provides an additional `docker-compose` file,  [multi-queue.override.yaml](https://github.com/intelowlproject/IntelOwl/blob/master/docker/multi-queue.override.yml) file, allowing IntelOwl users to better scale with the performance of their own architecture.
+The command to correctly use the file is the following `docker-compose -f docker/default.yaml -f docker/multi-queue.override.yaml`, leveraging the [override](https://docs.docker.com/compose/extends/) feature of docker.

-It is possible to define new celery worker, adding a new container in the dockerfile, as shown in the `docker-compose-multi-queue`.
+It is possible to define new celery workers, each requires the addition of a new container in the docker-compose file, as shown in the `multi-queue.override.yaml`.

 IntelOwl moreover requires that the name of the workers are provided in the `docker-compose` file.
 This is done through the environment variable `CELERY_QUEUES` inside the `uwsgi` container.
 Each queue must be separated using the character `,`, as shown in the [example](https://github.com/intelowlproject/IntelOwl/blob/master/docker-compose-multi-queue.yml#L29).